jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 3. Installing Gnome

 I wanted to do this for a few reasons.
-The primary reason was that [Ubiquity](https://wiki.ubuntu.com/Ubiquity) (Ubuntu’s graphical installer) doesn’t support custom Btrfs subvolumes.
+The primary reason was that [Ubiquity](https://wiki.ubuntu.com/Ubiquity) (Ubuntu's graphical installer) doesn't support custom Btrfs subvolumes.
 It will automatically use `@` for `/` and `@home` for `/home`.

 The other reasons were that I wanted as small of an install as I could manage, and I wanted to learn a thing or two.

 ## Changelog

-I’ll keep a list of changes made to this document here.
+I'll keep a list of changes made to this document here.
 The top most item in the list will be the most recent change.

 * Fix command order when mounting FS.
 (The mkdir was before the mount.)

 ## Step 1: Boot up Ubuntu

-You’ll need a working system to bootstrap the new one.
+You'll need a working system to bootstrap the new one.
 This is up to you, but the easiest way is to create an Ubuntu USB installer and using that as your base system.
 This can probably be any Debian-based system, but I'm using Ubuntu.